peiffer-innovations/json_dynamic_widget/README.md

 }
 ```

-Widget builders can also have well defined JSON schemas assocuated to them.
+Widget builders can also have well defined JSON schemas associated to them.
 If a widget builder has an associated JSON schema then in DEBUG modes, the JSON for the widget will be processed through the schema validator before attempting to build the widget.
 This can assist with debugging by catching JSON errors early.

 An example schema for the `SvgWidgetBuilder` might look something like this:
 ```dart